 If you gently mention that screen time is ending soon and your kid immediately escalates (crying, grabbing, refusing to make eye contact), that's a sign the session has gone past the point where their brain can handle the transition.

-A kid who's been watching or playing for the right amount of time might grumble, but they can shift.
-A kid who's deep in overstimulation can't access the self-regulation needed to let go.
-The longer the session, the harder the landing.
+A child who's had a manageable amount of screen time might grumble, but they can usually shift.
+A child who's deep in overstimulation may struggle to access the self-regulation needed to let go.
+Longer sessions tend to make the transition harder.

 What to do about it